graalvm/graal-languages-demos/graalpy/graalpy-oracledb-connect-guide/README.md

    curl http://localhost:8080/
    ```

-## Summary
+## Next Steps

-This demo showcases a Flask application packaged as a GraalPy native executable, connecting to Oracle Database using the `python-oracledb` driver.
+This demo showed a Flask application packaged as a GraalPy native executable, connecting to Oracle Database using the `python-oracledb` driver.
+Next, you can extend it by adding CRUD endpoints, implementing database interactions with parameterized queries, and introducing connection pooling for more realistic usage.